-I used to love frosty days when I was a kid because we could pretend to ice skate to school or breathe like a dragon.
+I used to love frosty days when I was a kid because we could play on the way to school pretending to ice skate or breathe like a dragon.
 The same sense of wonder came over my girls when they looked out on a clear frosty morning.
-They dressed quickly and went outside to see what it was like .
+They dressed quickly and rushed outside to see if they could find ice .
 They found ice on top of the water table and in containers that we have on the deck.

 They soon learned that ice is very cold!

 Later in the morning the girls put on their gloves to go out on an ice hunt.

 I removed the lid from the water table.
 The girls were very excited to find ice inside there too.
 We added the penguins play set and a few whales.

 When we got to the front of the house we found a small patch of frost.